Things I’ve overthought

 Verifying localisation in iOS apps with Github Actions: the reinvented wheel

-What I've learned after sending 147 proposals to 36 conferences in a year
+What I've learnt after sending 147 proposals to 36 conferences in a year

 This year I sent out quite a few proposals to the majority of mobile conferences in Europe.
 Some ignored me, the others replied with automated rejections.
 However, some accepted and it was fun.
 Here is what I've learned on the way.